-Environmental.
-Societal and Governance
+Environmental, Societal and Governance

-In December 2021, the Company published its first ESG Report and plans to publish a new ESG Report in January 2023.
-The report highlights the Company's commitment to ESG standards including:
+In response to interest from shareholders and the investment community, the Company published annual ESG Reports in 2021 and 2022.
+These reports highlight the Company's commitment to ESG standards including:

 - Environmental Commitment and Stewardship; - Workforce Diversity & Employee Health and Safety; - Philanthropic & Community Engagement; and - Corporate Governance, Board Composition & Business Code of Conduct.